south american tango performed live in montevideo uruguay

 Things to See in Montevideo

 Montevideo is the capital city of Uruguay in South America.
 It is known for its beautiful beaches, historic architecture, and vibrant culture.
 We spent a day here in February 2024 as part of our cruise.
 We booked an excursion though our cruiseline for convenience and to ensure we made it back to the boat on time.
 If you would like a cheaper option, take this Montevideo tour and catch a tango show.
 Join us below as we tell you the things to see in Montevideo.
-Explore the iconic landmarks of downtown Montevideo, the capital of Uruguay, from the historic Independence Square to the elegant Legislative Palace, this city is full of beauty and history.
+Explore the iconic landmarks of downtown Montevideo, the capital of Uruguay.
+One of these sites is the historic Independence Square which is home to the ornate Legislative Palace, this city is full of beauty and history.
 Stroll through tree-lined Prado and visit Batlle Park, home to Centenario Stadium and the famous “La Carreta” sculpture.
 Take a quick photo stop at a monument dedicated to Fallen Soldiers of the Navy before immersing yourself in the rich cultural dance of the Tango.

 tango at Baar Fun Fun